rmax/eza/OPENCODE_TASK_SUMMARY.md

   - The asterisk is appended directly to the printed filename.
 In grid views, this increases the cell width and might impact grid layout slightly.
 This is acceptable; if desired, we could consider placing a separate column (like the git status column) for marks.

 - Configuration and environment variables:
-  - Currently, the `--mark` flag must be supplied on each invocation.
-Consider adding an environment variable (e.g., `EZA_MARK_DURATION`) in future to allow a persistent default.
+  - Currently, the duration flag must be supplied on each invocation.
+Consider adding an environment variable (e.g., `EZA_SINCE_DURATION`) in future to allow a persistent default.

 - Tests:
   - No new unit tests were added specifically for the marking behavior.
 Creating deterministic tests requires generating files with controlled timestamps (see `devtools/generate-timestamp-test-dir.sh`).
 If you want, I can add integration tests that create files with modified timestamps and assert the presence of a trailing `*` in output.

 ## Future improvements

-- Add tests that explicitly exercise `--mark` behavior with a generated timestamped test directory.
+- Add tests that explicitly exercise the marking behavior (using `--since`) with a generated timestamped test directory.
 - Consider adding a `--mark-symbol` option or theme config for the marker character and its style (e.g., make it configurable or use a dedicated style code).
+(Would also apply to `--since` usage.)
-- Add environment variable `EZA_MARK_DURATION` to configure default marking behavior.
+- Add environment variable `EZA_SINCE_DURATION` to configure default marking behavior.

 ---

 If you'd like, I can:

 - Add automated tests for the feature (create files with specific timestamps and verify output).
 If you want that I will add a small integration test and update the test data using `devtools/generate-timestamp-test-dir.sh`.
-- Implement an environment variable for a default mark duration.
+- Implement an environment variable for a default since duration (e.g., `EZA_SINCE_DURATION`).

 Would you like me to add tests for this feature now?